Tomislav Vlašić: Belief system

-According to the teaching of the Earth, after a Great Jubilee in 2000, God speeded up his plan for the new creation, using many instruments including the Fatima and Medjugorje apparitions.
+According to the teaching of the Earth, after the Great Jubilee in 2000, God accelerated his plan for the new creation, using many instruments, including the Fatima and Medjugorje apparitions.
 They believe that God asked the "official" Catholic Church to recognise the existence of humans in other universes, but it still hasn't done so.
-For that reason, in 2004, God put in service the "three extraordinary instruments" - the Central Nucleus, the angels, and the brothers faithful to their brothers in the universe.
-They claim that these extraordinary instruments do the tasks that the Catholic Church was supposed to do.
-According to the Church, God put Archangel Michael to lead these three extraordinary instruments and will be challenged by Lucifer and his allies.
-The Church claims that the year 2012 was a turning point where God for the final time asked humanity to serve him.
+For that reason, in 2004, God put into service the "three extraordinary instruments" - the Central Nucleus, the angels, and the brothers faithful to their brothers in the universe.
+They claim that these extraordinary instruments perform the tasks the Catholic Church was supposed to perform.
+According to the Church, God appointed Archangel Michael to lead these three extraordinary instruments, and Lucifer and his allies will challenge them.
+The Church claims that 2012 was a turning point when God, for the final time, asked humanity to serve him.
 That year he asked the Pope to acknowledge the existence of humans in other universes, which the Pope hadn't done.
-In 2013, people from the High Universe visited the Middle and the Lower Universe spreading the news about the redemption from Jesus and christening everyone.
+In 2013, people from the High Universe visited the Middle and the Lower Universe, spreading news of Jesus' redemption and christening everyone.
 Their mission ended in 2017.
-The Church claims that in 2018, with the beginning of the evangelisation of the people of the Earth, the first step towards the Christs' return begun.
+The Church claims that in 2018, with the beginning of the evangelisation of the people of the Earth, the first step towards Christ's return began.